mghosh014/data_pre-processing/README.md

 Open vivado HLS tool and import this project to the vivadol HLS.
 Afterward, run the C synthesis and wait until the simulation is finished.
 Later, open the raw input image as a binary file and pre-processed the output image into ImageJ software, and observe the pre-processed effect, file location: solution1/csim/build.

 # FPGA resource utilization
-If we take a look DSP, flip-flop, LUT and latency comarison bar graph then we can get an idea that is half precision is most cost effective design solution while it has a high latency comapre to single precision.
+If we take a look at DSP, flip-flop, LUT, and latency comparison bar graph then we can get an idea that is half-precision is the most cost-effective design solution while it has a high latency compare to single precision.

 ![dsp](https://user-images.githubusercontent.com/71605277/131260448-86809682-4587-4dd6-afbc-af253f8d2656.jpg)